 - ISEP-Exchanges: reciprocal exchanges between ISEP member institutions.

 - ISEP-Direct: study abroad programs at ISEP member institutions that are open to students from ISEP member and affiliate institutions.

-To participate in an ISEP program, you will need to register as a transient student through an ISEP member institution because GSU is not an ISEP member or affiliate.
-For more information please contact a Study Abroad Advisor in the Study Abroad Programs Office.
+To participate in an ISEP program, you will need to register as a transient student through an ISEP member institution because Georgia State is not an ISEP member or affiliate.
+For more information please contact a Study Abroad advisor in the Study Abroad Programs office.